LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/01._hero/hero.md

 hero_image: banner.png
 ---

-# ProgressBar with Vectors
+# Progress bar with vectors
 ## using Data Binding

 Android has finally started supporting svg files without converting them to png.
-Use them to create a custom progress bars.
+Use them to create some custom progress bars.